 Many permanent life insurance policies combine a “death benefit” (i.e. how much the beneficiary gets paid if/when the owner dies), as well as a “cash value.”
 This cash value functions as a savings investment separate from the death benefit.
 In this case, you may have the option to “cash out” your life insurance by withdrawing the policy’s cash value (i.e. its accumulated savings) when your death benefit coverage lapses.

 Some insurance policies include a nonforfeiture clause, which means that if you stop paying premiums, you still receive some sort of benefit.
+You can think of this as a lapsed policy refund.
 If your coverage lapses, the insurance company will refund part of your premium payments and/or pay you the policy’s cash value.
 With some policies, your coverage will not lapse in case of nonpayment; instead, your policy will remain in place but with a reduced death benefit calculated as a percentage of your paid premiums.